Nizam Uddin Khan

-Nizam Uddin Khan is a Bangladesh Nationalist Party politician and the former Member of Parliament of Dhaka-3 and Manikganj-3.
+Nizam Uddin Khan (died 1996) was a Bangladesh Nationalist Party politician and a member of parliament for Dhaka-3 and Manikganj-3.

 Career

 Khan was elected to parliament from Dhaka-3 as a Bangladesh Nationalist Party candidate in 1979.
 He was elected to parliament from Manikganj-3 as a Bangladesh Nationalist Party candidate in 1991, February 1996 and 12 June 1996.

+Death

+Nizam Uddin Khan died in 1996.